SUNloasi20080218/SUNloasi20080218/README.md

 - 👋 Hi, I’m @SUNloasi20080218
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on python
 - 📫 How to reach me sunlaosi20080218@foxmail.com

 <!---